xKev1n/ic1-project/README.md

 To make it easier for everyone, we decided to include hints, that will help you with your task.

-:warning: <b> WARNING, USE THIS PROJECT ONLY IN VIRTUALIZED ENVIROMENT AND ONLY FOR EDUCATIONAL PURPOSES !!!! </b> :warning: </font>
+:warning: <b> WARNING, USE THIS PROJECT ONLY IN VIRTUALIZED ENVIRONMENT AND ONLY FOR EDUCATIONAL PURPOSES !!!! </b> :warning: </font>

 ## Description
 Make your own Linux virtual machine and clone this repository via HTTPS or SSH.